White Dove (Farar Tattabara) Messaging Hub in Northern Nigeria & Lake Chad Basin

 Being an advocate for peace fulfills me though it has been a very hard journey.
 I believe that within the six months of my fellowship with [EAI] I will make a difference in the minds of youth like me to shun violence and embrace peace.”

 As a child, Muhammad wanted to become a military officer.
 It seemed like an obvious thing to do after being raised in the midst of constant insecurity: he’d lost his parents at the age of two and had to flee by foot to Maiduguri, the capital of Borno state, following an insurgency in Bama.
-Grateful to have been raised by his sisters, uncles, and aunts, he says optimism is the key:
+Grateful to have been raised by his sisters, uncles, and aunts, he says optimism is the key.
+Now 20, Muhammad lives in Maiduguri with his uncle where he is completing his degree in marketing.
+He is committed to bringing about a peaceful and violence-free Nigeria as a certified peace ambassador.

 "Youth have to be optimistic and know that good things never come easy and know that success never comes to you, you have to go for it.”